 Final Thoughts and Why Montreal

-This place does not perform politeness.
-It asks you to learn which café speaks which language in the morning, to notice price cues, to walk two blocks past the first menu.
+This place does not practice politeness.
+It asks you to learn which café speaks which language in the morning, to notice price cues, and to walk two blocks past the first menu.
 The best meals never sit where tourists cluster.
-That is what separates Montreal from other Canada experiences.
-Other cities perform hospitality.
-Montreal lives its habits in public.

 Come for a weekend or stay a month.
-Either way you will leave with opinions you did not plan on, which smoked meat line was worth it, which café earned your repeat order, which alley mural vanished before you could photograph it.
+Either way, you will leave with opinions you did not plan on, which smoked meat line was worth it, which café earned your repeat order, and which alley mural vanished before you could photograph it.
 Montreal does that.
-It makes you pick a side, care about details that should not matter and somehow do.
+It makes you pick a side, care about details that should not matter, and somehow do.

 A fully private experience, planned and led by a local host who tailors the day to you